 It can spread rapidly in crowded places such as boarding kennels, hence the name “kennel cough”.

-In most cases, kennel cough in dogs is rather mild and an infected dog will get over the cough in 1 to 2 weeks, provided that the dog has plenty of rest in a stress-free environment.
+In most cases, kennel cough in dogs is rather mild and not life-threatening.
+An infected dog will usually get over the cough in 1 to 2 weeks even without treatment, provided that the dog has plenty of rest in a stress-free environment.

 There are several viruses and bacteria, alone or in combination, that can cause kennel cough in dogs.